Monty Python's Flying Circus: Awards and honours

-In 2004 and 2007, Monty Python's Flying Circus was ranked #5 and #6 on TV Guide's Top Cult Shows Ever.
+In 2004 and 2007, Monty Python's Flying Circus was ranked No. 5 and #6 on TV Guide's Top Cult Shows Ever.

 Time magazine included the show on its 2007 list of the "100 Best TV Shows of All Time".

-In 2013, the programme was ranked #58 on TV Guide's list of the 60 Best Series of All Time, while the Writers Guild of America ranked it #79 – along with Upstairs, Downstairs, Star Trek: The Next Generation and Alfred Hitchcock Presents – on their list of the 101 Best Written TV Series.
+In 2013, the programme was ranked No. 58 on TV Guide's list of the 60 Best Series of All Time, while the Writers Guild of America ranked it #79 – along with Upstairs, Downstairs, Star Trek: The Next Generation and Alfred Hitchcock Presents – on their list of the 101 Best Written TV Series.

 Legacy

 Douglas Adams, creator of The Hitchhiker's Guide to the Galaxy and co-writer of the "Patient Abuse" sketch, once said "I loved Monty Python's Flying Circus.
 For years I wanted to be John Cleese, I was most disappointed when I found out the job had been taken."

 Lorne Michaels counts the show as a major influence on his Saturday Night Live sketches.
 Cleese and Palin re-enacted the Dead Parrot sketch on SNL in 1997.

 The show was a major influence on the Danish cult sketch show Casper & Mandrilaftalen (1999) and Cleese starred in its 50th episode.

 In computing, the term spam and the name of the Python programming language are both derived from the series.